How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 Showing original language

-If your apartment is worth $350,000,000 COP, a 3% commission is $10,500,000 pesos, plus VAT another $1,995,000.
-Total that comes out of your pocket before any other expense: about $12,500,000 COP.
-With a $500,000,000 COP apartment, that goes up to almost $18,000,000 pesos.
+If your apartment is worth $350,000,000 COP, a 3% commission is $10,500,000 pesos, plus another $1,995,000 in VAT.
+The total coming out of your pocket before any other expense: about $12,500,000 COP.
+With a $500,000,000 COP apartment, that rises to almost $18,000,000 pesos.

 The documents you need before posting